Amgamer1/TEXT-CLASSIFICATION-FOR-SPAM-DETECTION/README.md

 2. **Spam-Ham Dataset**: Contains labeled text data for spam and ham classification.
 3. **Spambase Dataset**: Features extracted from email data, categorized into spam or non-spam.

-These datasets are included in the `datasets/` directory.
+These datasets are included repository

 ---